vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Here too, great progress has been made.
 While a usual complain of non-lispers was the lack of editor support besides Emacs (and Vim), we now nearly reach choice paralysis:

 - [Portacle](https://portacle.github.io/) is the easiest way to get started with Emacs.
 It is portable and multi-platform, ready-to-use in three clicks.
 It ships Emacs, SBCL, Slime, Quicklisp and git.
-- [SLIMA](https://github.com/neil-lindquist/SLIMA/) is for Atom.
+- [SLIMA](https://github.com/neil-lindquist/SLIMA/) is the Atom extension.
 It is nearly as good as Slime for Emacs.
 - VSCode has two extensions: [commonlisp-vscode](https://github.com/ailisp/commonlisp-vscode), using the Language Server Protocol, and [Alive](https://github.com/nobody-famous/alive), more recent, using a Lisp backend (Swank) as traditional extensions.
 - [Lem](https://github.com/cxxxr/lem/) is an editor written in Common Lisp.
 It allows to start developing in CL at once, and it supports other languages.
 - we have a [Jupyter kernel](https://github.com/yitzchak/common-lisp-jupyter) for CL.
 - the [Dandelion Eclipse plugin](https://github.com/Ragnaroek/dandelion/) was re-discovered.
 While it isn't as feature-rich as others (no interactive debugger for example), it has its users.
 It specifically targets beginners.

+**Consolidation**

+Defend more SLY.
+See its SLY stickers and the upcoming SLY stepper.

 ## Package Management